Harley-Davidson VL Transmission Rebuild

-Completed three-speed transmission after a full day of rebuild work.
+The completed VL three-speed transmission after a full day of assembly work.

-sealed mainshaft bearing installed in vintage Harley-Davidson transmission case
+Installing sealed mainshaft bearing in heated Harley-Davidson VL transmission case

-Sealed mainshaft bearing installed after heating the case and cooling the bearing.
+The sealed mainshaft bearing being installed after heating the case and chilling the bearing.

 This next part took a little bit of timing to ensure that everything slid in without issue.
 As soon as the case was hot, it was quickly flipped over and the cold bearing was dropped in and tapped into place with a wooden dowel before it heated up and expanded.
-Then the case was set outside to cool (temperature was in the teens) to make sure that the seals in the bearing were not damaged from heat.
-If you don't have snow on the ground, you can always use your freezer instead.
+Then the case was set outside to cool, with the temperature in the teens, to make sure that the seals in the bearing were not damaged from heat.
+If you do not have snow on the ground, you can always use your freezer instead.

 With the case ready, it was time to start filling it with gears.
 First to be installed was a new main shaft and slider gear from Eastern Motorcycle Parts.
 As you can see from the next picture, my original slider gear looks pretty worn when compared with the new one from Eastern Motorcycle Parts.